svparekh/ProceduralPlanet/README.md

 # ProceduralPlanet

+## Overview

-Procedurally generated planet using ray marching in OpenGL
+Procedurally generated planet using ray marching and perlin noise in OpenGL

+## Controls

+## Techniques